draios/sysdig/userspace/sysdig/man/csysdig.md

 1. If you run csysdig without arguments, it will display live system data, updating every 2 seconds.
 To analyze a trace file, use the -r command line flag.
 2. You can switch to a different view by using the _F2_ key.
-3. You can to drill down into a selection by clicking _enter_.
+3. You can drill down into a selection by clicking _enter_.
 You can navigate back by typing _backspace_.
 4. You can observe input/output for the currently selected entity by typing _F5_
 5. You can see sysdig events for the currently selected entity by typing _F6_